Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

-This experiment supports our last claim that our approach can successfully perform loop closures in challenging scenarios with little overlap.
-This capability is helpful for tasks such as cross-platform multi-map alignment and fusion for multi-robot collaborations or for long-term change detection.
+This experiment supports our final claim that our approach can successfully detect and align loop closures in challenging scenarios with little overlap.
+This capability is critical for tasks such as multi-robot map alignment, collaborative mapping, and long-term change detection.